knightsUCF/SpaceGame/design/design.md

+# Designing the Procedural System

+So how can we begin to design the procedural system starting with the most simple way and elements?

+Well, first we are going to need unique IDs for the planets, and also unique IDs for the starsystem, and then maybe unique IDs for the quadrants.

+So quadrants are like voxel cubes in a voxel game, they stretch out to potentially infinity, so that will have some sort of number, which can cover x, y, and z.
+So maybe a dictionary which has one integer type to a Vector3.

+Quadrants<int, Vector3> // Dictionary for quadrants.
+The int 0, will start in an arbitrary place of our choosing. probably at 0, 0, 0 of our entire universal cube, well this cube will go on forever, so we might need an abitrary naming conventions.

+What if choose 0, 0, 0 to be at the center of our universe, and also at center of the engine 0, 0, 0

+From this point we want to draw our data, and not just place everything in this universe, and teleport the player, although we could do that.

+Well pretend we take the easiest route possible and just the origina 0, 0, 0 so as both the center of our universe and also the engine.
+Then the player will always start at 0, 0, 0, which to them will be an arbitrary starting point anyway, since the planet and star system will always look different.

+So then... even if the universe is infinite, then the player will still need finite time to transverse this universe, and here is perhaps where we can... well, nevermind, scratch this idea.

+We should probably do the redrawing the quadrants thing off some sort data structure, where the infinity takes place, and not the x, y, z coordinate system in the engine.

+... still needs work

+As for the planets, in each star system the planet will be at 0, 0, 0, or per 9 quadrants, the first start will be in 0, 0, 0 and the the rest will be set apart by some distance, which make sense.
+Let's just 100 for now, because we can simply just multiply or divide that to get the scale right.

+So Star System 1:

+int ID = 1
+Vector3 posStar = new Vector3(0.0, 0.0, 0.0);

+// the above is a given in procedural generation.

+Then we will want to procedurally generate the planets around this.

+So they will get a +, or - to the posStar.x, posStar.y, and posStar.z coordinates, since those will be in one of the quadrants.

 # Choose Color Themes by Looking at Pinterest and other PREMADE Sources

 Don't just choose color themes on your own.
 Check out the DiscordColorTheme.png in the design folder.